 Including reading time in your daily routine not only boosts the language development, but provides you with special one-on-one quality time that strengthens the bond between you and your little one.

-Depending on your girl’s age, you can focus on different aspects of the reading experience to get the most out of it.
+Depending on your child’s age, you can focus on different aspects of the reading experience to get the most out of it.
 The American Academy of Pediatrics has created a literacy toolkit that includes great tips for parents and caregivers who wish to profit from their kid’s reading time!
 This article will summarize a few key points about reading with a 2-year-old throughout two stages: 24-29 months and 30-35 months.
 Within each age range, you’ll find examples of what your child can do and what you can do to maximize the reading experience!

 24 to 29 months old

 Your child can: At this age, your little one can choose a book to read together –it might be the same one over and over again!
-She’ll probably be able to repeat a few words and phrases you say while reading, and love to laugh at silly stories and pictures.
+They’ll probably be able to repeat a few words and phrases you say while reading, and love to laugh at silly stories and pictures.
 Your child might be curious and ask simple questions about the book like “What’s that?”.

 30 to 35 months old

 Your child can: At this stage, your little one can tell you the name of the story they want to read and even remember the one you read last night.
 You might notice that they tell you about the pictures in the story and uses longer sentences.
-She might have a favorite book and be able to tell you her version of the plot.
+They might have a favorite book and be able to tell you their version of the plot.
 They’ll ask you specific questions about the characters in the story and even incorporate those characters during playtime.

 Happy reading! 🙂